-Decades Before Beach Concerts, 100,000 People Attended the Atlantic City Pop Festival
+Decades Before Beach Concerts, 100,000 Attended the Atlantic City Pop Festival in NJ

-On August 1st, 2nd, and 3rd, 1969, the Atlantic City Pop Festival was held at the now long-closed Atlantic City Race Course in Mays Landing.
+On August 1st, 2nd, and 3rd, 1969, the Atlantic City Pop Festival was held at the now-closed Atlantic City Race Course in Mays Landing.

 This three day festival had an absolutely amazing line-up of musical acts that included Booker T. & the M.G.'s, Joe Cocker, Creedence Clearwater Revival, Jefferson Airplane, Janis Joplin, B.B.
 King, Little Richard, Joni Mitchell, Procol Harum, Santana, and many more legendary bands.